 THE WITCH AND THE GHOST 1 Sam 28

 CONTEXT: Necromancy was widely known in the ancient world.
-The Hebrew terms ov, אוב, and yid’oni, ידעוני, clearly refer to the practice but cannot be readily defined.
+The Hebrew terms ov, אוב, (pl. ovot) and yid’oni, ידעוני, clearly refer to the practice but cannot be readily defined.
 The first seems to mean “leather water bottle” and possibly refers to an implement or a sound image associated with contacting the dead.
 I leave the word untranslated.
 The second derives from the word for “know.”
-It is sometimes translated as “familiar spirit,” but I think this comes from the medieval and later practice of necromancers who relied on the aid of some spiritual being that could appear in the form of an animal or person and contact the departed on behalf of the practitioner.
+It is sometimes translated as “familiar spirit,” but I think that comes from the medieval and later practice of necromancers who relied on the aid of some spiritual being that could appear in the form of an animal or person and contact the departed on behalf of the practitioner.
 More likely, the word refers to the practitioner and I translated it as “wizard,” which itself derives from “wise.”

 2David replied: “That way you will know what your servant does.”